 A. MEDICINAL PRODUCTS

-There are several medicinal product authorization procedures in the Republic of Lithuania.
+There are several medicinal product authorisation procedures in the Republic of Lithuania.

-In case an entity seeks to authorize a medicinal product, which has not been authorized in any other state of the European Economic Area (EEA), in order to market it only in the Lithuanian market, it must submit an application to the SMCA.
+In case an entity seeks to authorise a medicinal product, which has not been authorised in any other state of the European Economic Area (hereinafter, EEA), in order to market it only in the Lithuanian market, it must submit an application to the SMCA.

-The timeframe of the authorization process on molecules, biologics, and follow-on products is no longer than 210 days from the day when the application with all the required documentation was submitted.
+The timeframe of the authorisation process on medicinal products should not exceed 210 days from the day when the application with all the required documentation was submitted.